EnricoPerinelli/Intro-to-SEM/README.md

 PhD Course "Introduction to Structural Equation Modeling" - Department of Psychology and Cognitive Science, University of Trento.

-Part of all the materials has been used since the 2019 edition.
-This repository only includes latest versions of all files.
+This repository encompasses materials utilized since the 2019 edition, with a focus on providing the latest versions of all files.

-- The file `Intro-SEM_*` refers to the latest updated version of the presentation.
+- The file `Intro-SEM_YYYY` denotes the most recent updated version of the presentation.
-- The folder `exerc_MPlus` includes material for some exrcises on M*plus*.
+- The folder `exerc_MPlus` includes material for exercises on M*plus*.
-- The folder `intro_EFA` include a Quarto syntax with corresponind .html file in which I have reported an example of Exploratory Factor Analysis
+- The folder `intro_EFA` includes a Quarto document (.qmd) with a corresponding .html file, illustrating statistical principels and R codes concerning Exploratory Factor Analysis (EFA).
-- The file `lavaan_example.R` is a R script for running Structural Equation Models in lavaan.
+- The file `lavaan_example.R` is an R script for executing Structural Equation Models in lavaan.